 Sometimes it can be difficult to find answers to your questions when trying to find the right wireless system for your classroom or business.
 Since most retailers don’t have experts on the floor that can help –where can you turn?

 For customers looking for advice on choosing the right wireless system for their space, you can talk directly to an experienced BenQ product expert who can guide you to the best one for your application.
-We also can help you find a reseller nearby, or if you want, you can purchase one right on the phone.
-You can reach BenQ experts at 888-818-5888 or if you want to use email instead, you can reach us at BenqB2B.BQA@Benq.com.
+Please don't hesitate to contact us if you need any support.